-Fires around the world are now dramatic killing people in California and harmed several billion animals in Australia.
+Fires around the world are now dramatic killing people in California and harming several billion animals in Australia.

 Wildfires are common in hotter places such as Australia and California but recently, there has been an increase in wildfires in colder parts of the world such as Siberia and the UK.

 Back in 2018, the UK experienced one of its largest wildfires in decades in the Saddleworth Moor peatland.
-The fire was caused by drier and hotter weather conditions, with that summer being the driest June for over ten years.
-The UK has already been hit with over 100 large wildfires over 2019 – making it the worst year on record.
+The fire was caused by drier and hotter weather conditions, with that summer having the driest June for over ten years.
+The UK had over 100 large wildfires over 2019 – making it the worst year on record.

 Though the changing climate is a major reason that fires are occurring more often, ignition accidents such as barbequing also pose a significant threat.
 Therefore, fire safety is essential in preventing further wildfires in colder climates such as Siberia, but also warmer climates too!